ZseferinaBDR/pythimer/README.md

 - ❌ Ability to add different projects and compile total time for each
 - ❌ Overview of time spent on a project

-**Note** this is purely an exercice for me and I may stop supporting the application at a y given time.
+**Note** this is purely an exercice for me and I may stop supporting the application at any given time.
 That being said, all help, pull requests and rfcs are welcomed.